 Researchers from Arizona State University are using a risk assessment framework to quantify microplastics in water, sediment, and bivalves in American Samoa, as well as assess any associated organic contaminants.

-Economists with Abt Associates are conducting an economic study to understand how marine debris affects the economies of tourism-dependent coastal communities.
+Economists with Abt Associates conducted an economic study to understand how marine debris affected the economies of tourism-dependent coastal communities.

 Completed Research Projects - Archives

 Click the bars below to view completed projects from that year.

 Scientists collected and studied water samples from 11 locations along the Mississippi River and quantified and characterized microplastic debris that may eventually flow into the Gulf of Mexico.